woojiahao/grocery-shopping/README.md

 <summary>Hint 3</summary>

 Not seeing your changes?
-Are you sure you have run `git add shopping-list.md` and run `bash submit.sh`?
+Are you sure you have run `git add shopping-list.txt` and run `bash submit.sh`?

 </details>